qmacro/odata-v4-and-cap/slides.md

 # What we'll cover

-In this session we'll look at what the SAP Cloud Application Programming Model (CAP) has to offer for the Open Data Protocol (OData) V4.
-The latest incarnation of OData is 4.01.
+In this session we'll look at the intersection of OData V4 and the SAP Cloud Application Programming Model (CAP) which already supports many features.

+> The latest incarnation of OData is 4.01.
 This talk covers the more widely known and implemented 4.0 version.

 ---